UA Digest #5: What’s new this month?

 Article in relation

-Interview with Romain Soubrier, Art Director
+Interview with Romain Soubrier, Artistic Director

 Meet Romain Soubrier, Art Director at Addict Mobile.
 Since joining Addict Mobile in 2017, Romain has witnessed the evolution of creative production in...